Origin of the Book of Mormon

 Adherents to the Latter Day Saint movement view the Book of Mormon as a work of divinely inspired scripture, which was written by prophets in the ancient Americas.
 Most adherents believe Joseph Smith's account of translating ancient golden plates inscribed by prophets.
 Smith preached that the angel Moroni, a prophet in the Book of Mormon, directed him in the 1820s to a hill near his home in Palmyra, New York, where the plates were buried.
-An often repeated and upheld as convincing claim by adherents that the story is true is that besides Smith himself, there were at least 11 witnesses who said they saw the plates in 1829, three that claimed to also have been visited by an angel, and other witnesses who observed Smith dictating parts of the text that eventually became the Book of Mormon.
+Critics point out there is no physical evidence that Joseph Smith actually had possession of golden plates.
+Several individuals besides Smith himself have stated they saw the plates, including 11 witnesses whose testimonies are found at the beginning of every copy of the book, beginning with the First Edition, who said they saw them in 1829.
+Three of those individuals also stated they were visited by an angel.
+The other eight witnesses said that they viewed the plates without any divine manifestations.
+They relate that they were permitted by Smith to handle and heft the plates and examine the engraved characters found on the plates.
+Other witnesses at other times had occasion to heft or carry the plates while they were wrapped in cloth.
+Still others did not say they had seen the plates but that they had observed Smith dictating parts of the text that eventually became the Book of Mormon.

-There is no physical evidence that Joseph Smith actually had gold plates, while scholars who have examined the question of authorship of the text have wondered whether it was written by Smith alone or with help from an associate (such as Oliver Cowdery or Sidney Rigdon).
-The Book of Mormon shares a lot of text which literary analysis shows is coincident with other available literature at the time of its production such as the View of the Hebrews, the Spalding Manuscript (often seen spelled as "Spaulding"), or the King James Version of the Bible.
+There is an extensive body of work by scholars supportive of Smith's claims who have studied the manuscripts, and the text in its various aspects.
+Critics who have examined the question of authorship of the text have wondered whether it was written by Smith alone or with help from an associate (such as Oliver Cowdery or Sidney Rigdon).
+Other critics suggest The Book of Mormon was copied by Smith from other available literature at the time of its production, such as the View of the Hebrews, the Spalding Manuscript (often seen spelled as "Spaulding"), or the King James Version of the Bible.